openstack-archive/fuel-docs/pages/user-guide/cli.rst

 ::

-  fuel rel --rel 1 --network --upload
+  fuel rel --rel <release_number> --network --upload

 To see interaction with Nailgun API, run the following command with **--debug** option:

 ::

-  fuel rel --rel 1 --network --upload --debug
-  PUT http://10.108.80.2:8000/api/v1/releases/1/networks data={...}
+  fuel rel --rel <release_number> --network --upload --debug PUT http://10.108.80.2:8000/api/v1/releases/1/networks data={...}

 Environment
 +++++++++++

+For acronyms meaning,
+see :ref:`What stands for acronyms in CLI commands <nodes-cli>`.

 To list environments: